 Bicycle touring in Southeast Asia is becoming increasingly popular, for many good reasons.
 Low costs, lovely tropical scenery, and a just-right balance of the comfortable versus exotic will make a bicycle trip in Southeast Asia memorable no matter what.
 But of all the places in the world you could travel by bicycle, should Southeast Asia be at the top of your list?

-On a recent three month solo tour in Vietnam, Laos, Cambodia, and Thailand, I learned that some aspects of bicycle touring in Southeast Asia were perfect for me and others left me hungry for something different on my next trip.
+On a three month solo tour in 2018 through Vietnam, Laos, Cambodia, and Thailand, I learned that some aspects of bicycle touring in Southeast Asia were perfect for me and others left me hungry for something different on my next trip.

 To help you decide for yourself, I’ve put together this list.
 Below are seven reasons you might love cycle touring in Southeast Asia, as well as the flip side of the coin, five reasons you might want to consider somewhere else.